aws-samples/mwaa-disaster-recovery/README.md

 > [!IMPORTANT]
 > All Airflow 2.x behavior remains completely unchanged.
 The Glue-based approach is only activated when the Airflow version starts with `3.`.

-### One Deployment Per Account and Region (Airflow 3.x)

-For Airflow 3.x, the Glue jobs created by the framework DAGs use fixed names derived from the DAG ids (`backup_metadata_export`, `restore_metadata_import`, `cleanup_metadata_cleanup`) that are not namespaced by the stack name prefix.
-Glue job names are unique per account and region, and the jobs are created with the default maximum concurrency of 1.
-As a consequence:

-- Deploying the solution more than once in the same AWS account and region (e.g., for two different MWAA environment pairs) will cause the deployments to share — and reconfigure — each other's Glue jobs (`update_config=True` rewrites the script location, IAM role, and JDBC connection on every run).
-- Concurrent backup or restore executions across such deployments will fail with `ConcurrentRunsExceededException`.

-The framework DAGs retry Glue job submission to ride out transient concurrency conflicts, but the supported model remains **one deployment of this solution per account and region**.
-If you need multiple deployments side by side (e.g., for testing), serialize their backup/restore activity or deploy them to different accounts or regions.

 # Frequently Asked Questions